 National Avenue Christian Church is located on the west side of National, about 5 blocks north of Sunshine.
 Please park in the parking lot behind the church.
 Enter from the parking lot, through the door closer to Portland St. (door awning is labeled "Gallery").
 Walk through the Gallery and past a set of white double doors.
 The Parlor is straight ahead at the end of the hall.

 Before you enter the carpeted Parlor, please take your shoes off just outside the door.
-It's best to wear comfortable, loose clothing if you choose to sit on a cushion on the floor.
-We have plenty of cushions, blankets and chairs available.
-You are also welcome to bring your own cushion if you have one.
+It's best to wear comfortable, loose clothing for sitting.
+Take a seat on a floor cushion, bench or chair; we have plenty of these as well as blankets for added comfort.
+Feel free to bring your own cushion if you have one.

 We love seeing new faces.
-If it's your first time, please arrive 10-15 minutes early and we'll help you settle in.
-Tips on seating and posture are always available, just ask.
-Please plan to be seated before 9:00 am when the meditation begins.
+If it's your first time, please arrive 10-15 minutes early and introduce yourself.
+We'll help you settle in and give you seating and posture tips if you need them.
+Please plan to be seated before 9am when the meditation begins.

-We are currently reading and discussing the Samyutta Nikaya, known as the Connected Discourses of the Buddha.
+Currently our discussion topics are from the Samyutta Nikaya, known as the Connected Discourses of the Buddha.
+Each facilitator chooses a new discourse every week.

 - For a summary of where the Samyutta Nikaya (SN) sits within the Pali Canon, see Jeff's notes here.